multimodalAI/multimodal-ai-hugo-group/content/authors/guy-brown/_index.md

 user_groups:
   #- multimodalai24
 ---
 Professor Guy Brown is with the Department of Computer Science, University of Sheffield.
 His research focuses on machine hearing; building AI systems that have the same ability as human listeners to understand sound.
 A particular focus of his current work is on acoustic screening tools for sleep and respiratory disorders.
 From 2015 to 2023 he was Head of the Department of Computer Science.
-He is currently Deputy Head of the University’s new Centre for Machine Intelligence.
+He is currently Deputy Director of the University’s new [Centre for Machine Intelligence](https://www.sheffield.ac.uk/machine-intelligence).